|Note: Beginning in Q3 2019, you will be able to collaboratively manage Extensions. This document reflects the resulting changes in the Console.|

-As a new Twitch developer, before you can manage games on Twitch or create Drops campaigns, you must register a company, a loosely defined organization of one or more people working together on a Twitch development project.
-Different users in a company can have different roles (e.g., administrator), providing different levels of management control over some aspects of the Twitch experience.
-The concept of a company is especially useful for large groups with multiple teams, each of which needs access to different products on the Twitch console.
+Before you start to manage games or build Extensions collaboratively, you must register your organization with Twitch.
+An organization (also known as a company) is loosely defined as a group of one or more people who have Twitch accounts and work together.
+Different users in an organization can have different roles, with each role providing a different level of control over a different aspect of the Twitch experience.
+The concept of an organization is especially useful for large groups with multiple teams, each of which needs access to different products on the Twitch console.

 |Role||Product Management||User Management|